gavz/lucasg.github.io/_posts/2017-01-23-Control-Flow-Guard.md

 One thing to mention is `CFG` is the second mitigation technique taking advantage of the fact that Windows is an integrated environment, the first being `KASLR`.
 It is interesting from a "marketing" point of view : `CFG` can not be easily ported in a `linux` since there is a myriad of C CRT running in the same userland.
 We might see more mitigations techniques based on this uniqueness in the future.

 Alas, `CFG` is not the perfect mitigiation technique (none really are).
 Firstly it only check the call target, not the call arguments.
-Secondly, the backward compatbility legacy code does not benifit from `CFG` until they are re-compiled by a compiler >= VS2015.
+Secondly, the backward compatibility legacy code does not benefit from `CFG` until they are re-compiled by a compiler >= VS2015.
 Lastly, there are already some `CFG` bypass publicly present on the Internet : [https://medium.com/@mxatone/mitigation-bounty-4-techniques-to-bypass-mitigations-2d0970147f83#.a5oytwbnq](@mxatone/mitigation-bounty-4-techniques-to-bypass-mitigations).

 Maybe in the future a new type of generic bypass will be invented (like `ROP` for `DEP`) but actually all the existing bypass relies on pretty strong hypothesis (`CLR` module loaded, etc.).
 Here is the take of a `pwn2own` winner on current NT kernel security state and post-CFG exploitation : [http://www.slideshare.net/PeterHlavaty/you-didnt-see-its-coming-dawn-of-hardened-windows-kernel](you-didnt-see-its-coming-dawn-of-hardened-windows-kernel)